ssvlabs/awesome-ssv/README.md

 - [Video - How To Setup a Node On SSV Testnet V2](https://www.youtube.com/watch?v=X85Sxe9yS5U)

   - Hal has built a custom Notify Recipe for SSV that allows SSV users to automatically monitor and get custom notifications for monitoring, operation runway, operator fee change, and many more SSV protocol-related events.
-Users will set up their notification using the Hal Notify app and then receive their notifications on the channel or their preference (email, telegram, discord, etc.)
+Users will set up their notifications using the Hal Notify app and then receive their notifications on the channel or their preference (email, telegram, discord, etc.)

 - [Hellman - allerts](https://alert.hellman.team/metrics) / [Hellman - repo](https://github.com/HellmanResearch)